boppescripting/td-policedesk/README.md

 - QBCore

 **_Suggestions_**
-Please feel more than free to leave a comment on this post or in my Discord about auggestions you'd like added to this resource!
+Please feel more than free to leave a comment in my Discord about auggestions you'd like added to this resource!

-**_Preview_**

 **_Localization_**
-English
+English (configurable)

 **_Questions, Concerns, and Support_**
 [Feel free to join our Discord server!](https://discord.com/invite/Sft3RpBz2w)